smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Configuration Management/Config Manager Implementation.md

 12. [Code Examples](#code-examples)

 ## Introduction
 The ConfigurationManager class provides a comprehensive solution for centralized configuration management in the audit system.
 It enables loading configuration from multiple sources, handling hierarchical overrides, ensuring thread-safe access, and supporting runtime reconfiguration through event-driven architecture.
 This document details the implementation, covering its role in the system architecture, internal state management, change detection mechanisms, and integration patterns with other components.
-Recent updates have added KMS (Key Management Service) integration for enhanced security of configuration data.
+Recent updates have added KMS (Key Management Service) integration for enhanced security of configuration data and expanded its role in worker initialization with dependency injection patterns.

 ## Core Architecture
 The ConfigurationManager implements a centralized configuration management system that serves as the single source of truth for application settings.
 It extends Node.js's EventEmitter class, enabling an event-driven architecture for configuration changes.
 The system now includes integration with Infisical KMS for secure encryption and decryption of configuration data.
+The ConfigurationManager is now central to worker initialization, replacing previous ad-hoc configuration loading with a managed lifecycle and dependency injection pattern.

 ```mermaid
 classDiagram